network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-Finally, it is crucial to recognize that significant queueing only happens on entry to the lowest-capacity (or “bottleneck”) hop on a network path.
+Finally, it is crucial to recognize that significant queueing only happens on entry to the lowest-capacity (or "bottleneck") hop on a network path.
-For any flow of data between two endpoints there is always one hop along the path where the capacity available to that flow at that hop is the lowest among all the hops of that flow’s path at that moment in time.
+For any flow of data between two endpoints there is always one hop along the path where the capacity available to that flow at that hop is the lowest among all the hops of that flow's path at that moment in time.
 It is important to understand that the existence of a lowest-capacity hop on a network path and a buffer to smooth bursts of data is not itself a problem.